2026 Logistics

 What We'll Provide:

-Coffee and tea will be available all day at the kitchen.
+Coffee and tea will be available all day long in the dining hall!

 What You'll Bring:

 Don't forget to bring snacks for on and off the bike!
-These can be stored in the lodge during the retreat.

 Bring any additional electrolytes or hydration that you think you'll need.